 Kranji War Memorial is a monument in the northern Singapore region of Kranji in honour of the men and women who lost their lives defending Singapore from Japanese invasion during World War II.
 Made up of twelve columns, representing the formation in which the military marches, a wing-shaped roof representing the air force and crowned with a wall which portrays the periscope in dedication to the navy, the Kranji War Memorial is a fitting commemoration of all three branches of the armies who fought for Singapore’s freedom.

 The approximately 24,300 names inscribed on the columns of Kranji War Memorial are those of the soldiers from all of those countries whose bodies were never found together with the words “They died for all free men”.

 Kranji War Cemetery was founded as a hospital burial place during the Japanese occupation of Singapore in World War II.
 Following the war, it became a veterans’ cemetery and today Kranji War Cemetery in the northern Singapore region of Kranji is home to 4,458 marked graves.

-The cemetery is also the resting place of some of Singapore’s presidents including its first two presidents, Inche Yusuf bin Ishak and Benjamin Henry Sheares.
+The cemetery is also the resting place of some of Singapore’s presidents, including its first two, Inche Yusuf bin Ishak and Benjamin Henry Sheares.
 Kranji War Cemetery sits beside the Kranji War Memorial, dedicated to those who fought for Singapore in World War II.